What is the AWC Mentor Program?

 The AWC Mentor Program is primarily designed to help new faculty adapt to the challenges of their new job at Arizona Western College.

-Who Participates in The Mentor Program?
+Who Participates in the Mentor Program?

-During the first semester, a new faculty member is paired with an experienced faculty member who acts as a resource person to share information about the college, teaching, classroom mangagement, or subject matter as needed.
+During the first semester, a new full-time faculty member is paired with an experienced faculty member who acts as a resource person to share information about the college, teaching, classroom mangagement, or other subject matter as needed.

 In addition to new faculty, other faculty members may request a mentor for assistance with a new assignment such as teaching over the ITN.